 Another example is that I know what works visually as far as branding, graphics, website images, fonts and all the combinations thereof.
 But I wouldn't call myself a graphic designer.

-Being Honest and Realistic
+Being Honest and Humble

 In both of these examples, when my success depends upon it, I hire the professionals whose skill set, expertise and experience could cater to my goals.
 To try to do either myself would simply not produce the product necessary to achieve the results that I desire.